PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Related Work

 Recent work on uncertainty propagation seeks to improve both accuracy and computational efficiency.
 Mae et~al.~\cite{MAE2021394} proposed a sampling-free conversion of dropout-trained networks into Bayesian models using variance propagation.
 Monchot et~al.~\cite{pmlr-v202-monchot23a} employed Gaussian Mixture Models and a Split-and-Merge algorithm with a Wasserstein criterion to propagate input uncertainty without assuming Gaussianity, achieving convergence guarantees at low cost.
 Astudillo and Net~\cite{astudillo2011propagation} extended these ideas to multi-layer perceptrons for speech recognition, showing that observation uncertainty enhances robustness even in hybrid MLP-HMM systems.

-Beyond neural architectures, Ziegler and Lausen~\cite{ziegler2004spreading} proposed the Appleseed model for trust propagation in social networks using dynamic spreading activation.
+Beyond neural network architectures, Ziegler and Lausen~\cite{ziegler2004spreading} proposed the Appleseed model for trust propagation in social networks using dynamic spreading activation.
 Though not originally intended for neural systems, it demonstrates the value of viewing trust as a structural, context-dependent quantity, an idea further developed in PaTAS.

-Existing approaches demonstrate growing interest in uncertainty and trust modeling, yet they often neglect the joint influence of input quality, data reliability, and model parameters on prediction trust.
+Existing approaches demonstrate growing interest in uncertainty and trust modeling to assess trust in neural networks, yet they often neglect the joint influence of input quality, data reliability, and model parameters on prediction trust.
 The trustworthiness of an output cannot be viewed as a fixed property of the model alone but must depend on the corresponding input and its propagation through the network.
 PaTAS addresses these gaps by modeling trust as a dynamic property distributed across inputs, parameters, and activations, enabling consistent and interpretable trust propagation that reflects both data quality and network structure.